Mens Hair Loss Treatments

-Internal treatments try to control your body’s production of dihydrotestosterone (DHT) - the male hormone that causes a miniaturization of hair follicles in those with a genetic predisposition.
+Internal treatments try to control your body’s production of dihydrotestosterone (DHT) - the male hormone that causes a miniaturisation of hair follicles in those with a genetic predisposition.
 Drugs used to treat male pattern hair loss are called 5-alpha-reductase inhibitors.
 5a-reductase is an enzyme found in your adrenal glands that converts testosterone to DHT; these drugs attempt to restrict its effects.

 The latest male pattern hair loss drug is Finasteride, more commonly known as Propecia.
 It was originally used to treat benign prostate enlargement, but was also shown to reduce hair loss in some patients.
 Propecia works by blocking 5a-reductase, which reduces the conversion of testosterone to DHT.

 Theoretically, Propecia should help male pattern hair loss.
 But there is a problem – there are two types of the enzyme 5-alpha-reductase - Type I and Type II.
 Propecia blocks type II, but not type I. So men with type I of the enzyme may not see results.
-If you stop taking Propecia, the beneficial effects on your hair will start to wear off after 6 months.
+If you stop taking Propecia, the beneficial effects on your hair will start to wear off after six months.
 And by 12 months your hair will have reverted back to its original state before treatment.

 The dosage of Propecia for male hair loss is 1mg a day and doesn’t cause as many unpleasant side effects as the 5mg dosage given to treat prostate enlargement.
 But undesirable side effects can still occur.

-Erectile dysfunction Decreased libido Inability to ejaculate
+Erectile dysfunction, Decreased libido, Inability to ejaculate.

 On its own, it doesn’t influence the effect of androgens on your follicles or the conversion of testosterone to DHT.
 But mixed in a 2-5% solution it can initially help with the appearance of fine or thinning hair by making it darker.
 It also coats your hair giving the ‘feel’ of added thickness.